 How Spending Less On Your Credit Card May Help You?

 Spending Less on your credit card will help you maintain a good credit utilization ratio, which further helps you improve your credit score.
 Especially when you have a low credit limit, you need to keep your credit utilization ratio in mind before making any large purchases.
-For example, if you are having only one credit card with a credit limit of Rs.
+For example, if you have only one credit card with a credit limit of Rs.
 1 lakh, you should try not to spend more than Rs.
 30,000 on it.
 Once you build your credit score, your card issuers will increase your credit limit by themselves, and then it will become easier for you to make big purchases with the convenience of credit cards.
-However, if you already have an excellent credit score and you are holding multiple credit cards with all of them having high credit limits, you do not need to worry much as even 30% of your credit limit would most probably be sufficient enough for you.
+However, if you already have an excellent credit score and you are holding multiple credit cards with all of them having high credit limits, you do not need to worry much, as even 30% of your credit limit would most probably be sufficient enough for you.

 Key Points to Keep in Mind